-Sometimes, taking care of ourselves can feel like another thing on our to-do lists.
-And between work, friends, partners and kids, it can be easy to let the little things that help us feel our best slip to the bottom.
+Sometimes, taking care of ourselves – whether physically, mentally, or emotionally – can feel like another thing on our to-do lists.
+And between work, friends, partners, and kids, it can be easy to let the little things that help us feel our best slip to the bottom.

 And yes: our bodies are amazing at healing and renewing all on their own – but sometimes, they need a little extra support.

 Of course, an hour-long yoga class or massage can do wonders for our overall health, but sometimes it’s hard to find the time (or cash) to fit them in.
 Many of the practices below trace their roots back to Ayurvedic tradition (oil pulling, tongue scraping, connecting with nature, and utilizing gentle detoxifying herbs to name a few) and are gentle ways to support your body’s effort.
 Whether your goal is increased energy, detoxification, or an emotional boost, these little daily practices are easy to incorporate, and most don’t cost a thing.

 Scroll on for 13 restorative wellness practices you can do to kickstart your morning or sprinkle in throughout your day for an anytime pick-me-up.

 feature image: claire huntsberger